 Only Certain People Are Eligible to File a Wrongful Death Claim

 A civil wrongful death claim can be filed to recover compensation for the losses associated with the death of a family member.
-To successfully file, plaintiffs must submit sufficient evidence that proves that the defendant was mostly responsible for their family member’s death.
-Though, only some family members are eligible to file wrongful death lawsuits.
+To successfully file, plaintiffs must submit sufficient evidence that proves that the defendant bears responsibility for their family member’s death.
+However, the law limits the family members who are eligible to file wrongful death lawsuits.

 Individuals who are eligible to file a wrongful death lawsuit include:

 - The spouse of the deceased